bruin-data/ingestr/docs/supported-sources/dynamodb.md

 }
 ```

 Replace `TABLE_ARN` with the DynamoDB [Amazon Resource Name](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html) of your Table.
+You can find the ARN for your table in the [DynamoDB console](https://console.aws.amazon.com/dynamodb/home).
 You can add as many tables you want in the `Resource` field.
 Alternatively, if you'd like to give access to all tables that you own, you can set `Resource` to `["*"]`.

 ### Example: Simple load